20 Healthy Resolutions OTHER Than “Lose Weight”

 1. Try a New Workout

-Resolve to branch out and try at least one workout that’s brand new to you, like a barre class or a mud run.
+Resolve to branch out and try at least one workout that’s brand new to you, like a barre class, yoga practice, or mud run.

 2. Do an Unassisted Pull-Up